lathe/lathe-ordinals-for-racket/README.md

 ## Installation and use

 This is a library for Racket.
 To install it from the Racket package index, run `raco pkg install lathe-ordinals`.
-Then you can put an import like `(require lathe-comforts)` in your Racket program.
+Then you can put an import like `(require lathe-ordinals)` in your Racket program.

 To install it from source, run `raco pkg install --deps search-auto` from the `lathe-ordinals-lib/` directory.